-There are other names given to this trait, such as self-awareness or private self-consciousness.
+High self awareness may not be a pleasant characteristic to have.
+There are other names given to this trait, such as private self-consciousness.
 Stephen Franzoi of the University of California at Davis has studied the effects of private self-consciousness and found that people scoring high in this measure know themselves better.
 They are more likely to self-disclose their problems in periods of distress, but tend to do so in a low key manner that will not push social acquaintances away, because it is their problem, not their associate’s.
-People with high self-awareness are also more likely to be depressed.
+However, these people are also more likely to be depressed.

 Hazlett, Abigail and Molden, Daniel C. Northwestern University.
 Aaron M. Sackett, University of St. Thomas Social Cognition: Vol. 29, No. 1, pp. 74-96.
 2011

 Derlaga, Valerian J , and Berg, John H. eds.
 Self-Disclosure: Theory, Research, and Therapy

 Slavin, Robert (2009) Educational Psychology, p.
 117 ISBN 0-205-59200-7